csswizardry/inuit.css/README.md

 whole lot more.

 inuit.css is the result of years of my specialism in CSS (as CSS is all I do).
-It is a collection of design patterns, objects and abstractions that have been refined and bulletproofed over hours of development across an array of projects of varying sizes. inuit.css is the result of hundreds of hours of work all condensed into one powerful little framework.
+It is a collection of design patterns, objects, and abstractions that have been refined and bulletproofed over hours of development across an array of projects of varying sizes. inuit.css is the result of hundreds of hours of work all condensed into one powerful little framework.